PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

    the segments that occur in your corpus.
 Select the bigram by clicking on one segment from the “left-hand side” and one segment from the “right-hand side.”
-Note that the order of the sounds matters if “Set domain to word (unordered word-internal pMI) is unchecked.”
+Note that the order of the sounds matters if “Set domain to word (unordered word-internal pMI)" is unchecked (the default).
 To add more than one bigram, click “Add and create another” to be automatically returned to the selection window.
 Once the last bigram has been selected, simply click “Add” to return to the Mutual Information dialogue box.
 All the selected bigrams will